daaugusto/SemiSupervisedKMeans/readme.md

 ```

 ### Usage:
-You can run the exmple `python example.py`
+You can run the example `python3 example.py`

 ### Documentation: